MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/data-entities/third-party-service-test.md

 - Test the response of a service to a well-known request.
 - Determine how exceptions will appear to the other endpoint.

 Many frequently used tools that will help you perform these actions are available.
-This topic isn't an endorsement of any tool.
+This article isn't an endorsement of any tool.
 Although it provides examples that use some frequently used software utilities, the principles should broadly apply to other, similar tools.

 ## Prerequisites